 About Vegetarian Loaded Nachos

-Imagine nicely baked tortilla chips which are topped with refried beans, black beans, corn kernels, guacamole, Jalapeno, sour cream, tomato salsa, and not to forget the generous smothering of cheddar and gouda cheese – well, that’s Vegetarian Loaded Nachos for you!
+Imagine nicely baked tortilla chips topped with refried beans, black beans, corn kernels, guacamole, Jalapeno, sour cream, tomato salsa, and not to forget the generous smothering of cheddar and gouda cheese – well, that’s Vegetarian Loaded Nachos for you!

 The good news is that making this yummy appetizer at home is pretty basic.
-You can either make the toppings like salsa, guacamole, and refried beans from scratch or buy them out to save time.
+You can make the toppings like salsa, guacamole, and refried beans from scratch or buy them out to save time.

 Ingredients